-Our audit procedures included, among others, ascontribution considering the contribution agreement and the related Board of Directors and shareholder meeting of MedicalTree Swiss AG and its subsidiaries and significant transactions between January 2021 and Septemtributable to non-controlling interests was included in re- ber 2021.
-We obtained evidence whether the ownership title was transferred to the Company.
-We used our valuation specialists to assist us in evaluating the valuation report related to the fair value of the contribution and its dated financial statements of the year ended 31 Decemunderlying assumptions.
-We evaluated the appropriateness of the disclosures related to the contribution.
+Our audit procedures included, among others, ascontribution considering the contribution agreement and the related Board of Directors and shareholder meeting of MedicalTree Swiss AG and its subsidiaries and significant transactions between January 2021 and Septemtitle was transferred to the Company.
+We used our valuation specialists to assist us in evaluating the valuation report related to the fair value of the contribution and its ness of the disclosures related to the contribution.